AxForest/teamspeak_bot/README.md

 - Copy `config.example.py` to `config.py` and set the required values
 - Start `bot.py` within `screen` or `tmux`
 - Run `cycle.py` via cron in regular intervals

+# Notes
+- The bot assumes that the guest role is still called `Guest`